LoreCip/LQG-BH-Collapse/README.md

 \end{cases}
 $$

 for various initial condition.
-The main focus is the Oppenheimer-Snyder collapse, in which they are
+The simplest possibility is Oppenheimer-Snyder collapse:

 $$
 \begin{cases}